menu

 Also of interest is that Breckenridge has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Breckenridge telecommute to their jobs.
+Overall, about 8.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Breckenridge is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Breckenridge does not have a public transit system used by locals to get to and from work.

 Demographics